DODoubleDizzle/cn1/Network Layer/Network Layer 1.md

 # Subnetting
 ## Classful
 Is superseded by Classless and CIDR subnetting.
-Works by splitting a network into equally large subnets.
+Works by splitting a network into equally large subnets. either /8 /16 or /24
 Example:
 We have a network 172.16.0.0 with the subnet mask 255.255.0.0 And the following Subnets we need to create for a certain amount of hosts